 NCPC members felt strongly about naming marijuana specifically in their mission statement because past 30-day use of marijuana had surpassed cigarette use by young people, according to local school surveys.
 This trend began in 1999 for 9th and 11th graders and in 2007 for 7th graders.

-We use the California Healthy Kids Survey to track changes over time in youth substance use.
+We use the California Healthy Kids Survey (CHKS) to track changes over time in youth substance use.
 Long-term data from local school surveys indicated slight but steady declines in reported past 30-day use of marijuana from 2003 to 2007.

 As part of our mission, NCPC works to change the norm surrounding youth marijuana use and educate youth and the community on its harmful effects on health.